 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for that density.
-For these tear-offs, we route a reinforced 30-yard bin with a heavier floor plate and thicker ribbed sides to our Lowboy; the volume is capped well below the visual rim to keep axle weight legal.
-We also provide our general construction debris service for mixed loads: our team ensures every site stays clean.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard container that lacks a reinforced floor plate.
+We route a 30-yard low-wall bin onto a lowboy for these jobs: the thicker steel sides support the density, while we cap the fill volume well below the visual rim to maintain legal axle weight.
+For standard mixed materials, you can always rely on our general construction debris service for your next project.

 Same-day Pickup for Fast Roof Project Turnover